 Discover how culture, economics, politics, and geography influence Malagasy approaches to healthcare.

 Through lectures, educational excursions, and cultural interaction, examine topics including Malagasy cultural assumptions and practices, ethical issues in healthcare delivery, and postcolonial history and contemporary Malagasy politics as applied to healthcare policy and delivery

-The program also includes time in provincial areas, allowing students to view the varied facets of Malagasy society and culture through multiple lenses.
-In the rural town of Andasibe, a 150 km drive from Tana, students engage with local residents, including traditional healers and allopathic medical doctors, at rural public hospitals in non-clinical settings.
-In Andasibe students learn more about ethnobotany, home and folk remedies, and the extent to which health beliefs are grounded in traditional religion.
+Madagascar’s capital is a beautiful city built on hills, with distinct neighborhoods, bustling open-air markets, intriguing paths, and alluring staircases that wind their way among the hills.
+Commonly referred to as “Tana,” the city boasts an interesting mix of 19th-century Malagasy and more recent European influences evident in its layout, architecture, economy, attitude, and atmosphere.
+This program also includes time in provincial areas, allowing you to see different facets of Malagasy society and culture.
+In the rural town of Andasibe, you will engage with local residents, including traditional healers and allopathic medical doctors, at rural public hospitals.
+You will learn more about ethnobotany, home and folk remedies, and the extent to which health beliefs are grounded in traditional religion.

 None, although students with a background in French will have many opportunities to use their French language skills.

 Key Topics of Study

 - Current healthcare models in Madagascar and the social and political dimensions of healthcare delivery